Codecademy/docs/content/react/concepts/routing/routing.md

 ---
-Title: 'Routing'
+Title: "Routing"
-Description: 'Allows React components to be used as routed endpoints within an application.'
+Description: "Allows React components to be used as routed endpoints within an application."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
 Tags:
-  - 'React'
+  - "React"
-  - 'Requests'
+  - "Requests"
 CatalogContent:
-  - 'react-101'
+  - "react-101"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 In React, routing is most commonly achieved through React Router.